devyzz/devyzz.github.io/_featured_categories/Paper.md

 layout: list
 type: category
 # The title of the tag's page.
-title: Diary
+title: 논문리뷰
 # The name of the tag, used in a post's front matter (e.g. tags: [<slug>]).
-slug: diary
+slug: paper
 # (Optional) Write a short (~150 characters) description of this featured tag.
 description: >
-  개인적인 생각 정리, TIL, WIL
+  논문리뷰

 # (Optional) You can disable grouping posts by date.
 # no_groups: true

 # Exclude this example category from the sitemap.
 # DON'T USE THIS SETTING IN YOUR CATEGORIES!
-# sitemap: false
+sitemap: false
 ---